-These are pictures taken by Thomas O'Laughlin at our 26th Annual Peace Studies Conference which was held on Monday, October 14th!
+These are pictures taken by Thomas O'Laughlin at our 26th Annual Peace Studies Conference held on October 14th, 2013.

 - Students and faculty explore the potential for better conflict management, peacemaking processes, reconciliation and peacebuilding given the present historical circumstances.

 - Approaches that are investigated include: nonviolent social protest; alternative approaches to security; international law and organization; and mediation and conflict resolution.